JLumsden/playlist_builder/README.md

 ### To-Dos
 - [ ] Better UI.
 (Front end wizards who are bored or need a project, I will welcome you with open arms.)
 - [ ] Create the playlists off my own account to ensure they stay public.
-- [ ] Add a database to store playlist links to cutdown on duplicate playlists.
+- [ x ] Add a database to store playlist links to cutdown on duplicate playlists.
-- [ ] Handle track choosing from the search query better.
+- [ x ] Handle track choosing from the search query better.
 Probably give the user more choice with this in choosing versions of songs.
 - [ ] Improve error handling.
 - [ ] Write tests.
 - [ ] Implement Spring Security and some input sanitizing with it.
 Don't want to send SQL injection attacks to either API provider.